Balua/Balua_AIO_Tracker_V2.0/README.md

-### Balua_AIO_Tracker_V1.0 - Board with finished schematic but with open layout and still to be tested...
+### Balua_AIO_Tracker_V2.0 - Board finished for printing, schematic and layout completed but still to be tested...

-#### Updated version of the original tracker found in the Balua_tracker repository with extra features and small corrections
+#### Updated version of the original tracker found in the Balua_AIO_Tracker_V1.0 repository with extra features and small corrections

 #### Features: